 LC: You once had a lovely quote about spending time with “the itchy scratchy pictures to work out what comes next.”
 What would you say to a photographer who is feeling stuck or unsure of “what comes next” for their own work?
 What do you do to unstick yourself?

 CC: I try not to be frightened in the moments that I procrastinate.
 I think procrastination is rarely a severe mental block but more of a signaling from your psyche that something isn’t right about your plan of action.
 The hard part is working out what precisely is “off”—is it the timing (are you too late or too early?), is your idea really going to manifest in the final form that you’ve envisioned?
 Are you experiencing a dismal feeling that you are repeating yourself, or a weakness in the structure of your concept?

 The “itchy scratchy” picture idea, (which my friend Jason Evans says was my phrase, while I think I borrowed it from him!) was a way of encouraging photographers to reflect back a little on the pictures that are already made, the pictures that caught their eye but weren’t immediately recognizable as their own—there’s something unintentional and indefinite about the itchy scratchy pictures, but they are worth observing and thinking of as a signal of the future.

 The challenge for some photographers—once they’re in command of their techniques, materials and ideas—is how to continue to push beyond the pictures that they would able to shoot forever.
 It’s the tyranny of getting good at anything.
 In part, I suspect that the pictures you have already made, that sit on either side of those that clearly have your authorship, are extremely useful for recognizing what lies ahead for you.

 —Charlotte Cotton, interviewed by Alexander Strecker

-Editors’ note: Charlotte Cotton’s most recent publication ”Photography is Magic” is available from the Aperture store.
+Editors’ note: Charlotte Cotton’s publication ”Photography is Magic” is available from the Aperture store.